KrishanBhasin/security-advice/index.md

 - Use [Google Drive](https://www.google.com/drive/) to store data
 - Use the sharing feature to create a "shared" folder and share with anyone you like
   - _Ensure Classified and Unclassified data are kept in separate folders!_
-- Additionally, feel free to share this data via email or Facebook or anything else
+- Additionally, feel free to share this data via email or Facebook or anything else -->

 # Security
 ## Passwords
 Weak passwords are a common way of breaking in to computers.
 Most passwords under 8 characters can be broken in minutes, some in seconds.

-- Install [LastPass](https://www.lastpass.com/) on your phone and in Chrome
-- Add all your usernames and passwords to LastPass
-- Use the password generator to create random, unique replacement passwords for all sites
-- Use the [LastPass Security Challenge](https://helpdesk.lastpass.com/lastpass-security-challenge/) to check your passwords are secure
-- Use a [passphrase](https://xkcd.com/936/) for your master password:
+An extremely common way to get hacked is for a set of login/passwords to be leaked, which hackers then go and try on hundreds of other online services.
+You can see if your information has been found in a breach at [Have I Been Pwned](https://haveibeenpwned.com/).

+The key takeaway is **don’t reuse the same passwords** (or similar passwords) across sites

+To fix this, install and use a password manager.

+The general workflow is as follows:
+1. Create a 'master password'.
+Try to use a phrase instead
     - Choose four or more random words (e.g. battery, horse, staple, correct)
         - Ensure they're actually random, they can't be a cogent sentence
         - Try flipping through a book and picking words at random
         - Avoid common words like conjunctives (and, or, etc)
     - Piece them together in to a single phrase with capital letters (`BatteryHorseStapleCorrect`)
     - Add some numbers and/or punctuation (`BatteryHorseStaple?Correct!`)
-  - Keep logging in and out of LastPass until you remember the password automatically
-- **Don’t reuse the same passwords** (or similar passwords) across sites
-    - Most successful hijacks are done by trying taking people's passwords from one hacked website, and trying them on every single other website they can find.```
+    - Don't use any examples you see on the internet, including these ones.
+1. Migrate passwords for your key accounts over to the password manager
+    - These include your email addresses, social media accounts, and bank accounts
+    - Use the password manager's built-in password generator; go for the longest password that the website will accept (generally, length matters more than "complexity")
+1. Migrate other accounts as you log in to them naturally
+    - As you use your other online accounts, you will naturally need to log in to them.
+If you log in to an account and find yourself using an old password, or a password that you can remember, migrate it to your password manager and make it long and complex!
+    - You can, of course, migrate as many passwords as you can in one go, but it can often be less overwhelming to do it in small batches

+You have two options; [LastPass](https://www.lastpass.com/) or [1Password](https://1password.com).
+(I personally prefer 1Password and use its [Families](https://1password.com/families/) product)

 ## PINs
-PINs are very insecure since there are much less combinations of numbers to try than there are letters.
+PINs are very insecure since there are many fewer combinations of numbers to try than there are letters.
 - If you can, use a longer PIN.
-6 numbers is better than 4
+6 numbers is better than 4 (100x better, to be exact)
 - Don't use dates, they are the first thing people will try
 - Use a PIN phrase:
-  - Choose a word that's longer than your PIN
+  - Choose a word
   - Type that word out using the letters on a number pad
   - This is easier to remember and much more secure